davidnan/SnippingTool-OCR/README.md

 # SnippingTool-OCR
 ## This project has 2 main functionalities:
--It can be used as a snipping tool
+- It can be used as a snipping tool
--It can copy the text from a selected portion of your screen
+- It can copy the text from a selected portion of your screen
 ### To run this project you need to have tesseract installed.
 Tesseract can be installed from [here](https://tesseract-ocr.github.io/tessdoc/Downloads.html).
 ### The required libraries can be installed by running this command in a terminal:
 ```